What Is Invisalign for Kids?

 Is My Child a Candidate for Invisalign First Clear Aligners?

 Invisalign First can be used to address many issues including crowding, spacing, underbites, overbites, and narrow dental arches.
-To be certain that Invisalign First is a good option for your child, book a consultation with Dr. Thabet.
-During this appointment, your doctor will perform an oral examination and take digital impressions to clarify if Invisalign First is right for your child.
+To be certain that Invisalign First is a good option for your child, book a consultation with our team.
+During this appointment, your orthodontist will perform an oral examination and take digital impressions to clarify if Invisalign First is right for your child.

 Will Invisalign First Affect My Child’s Lifestyle?